jvnthny-espiritu/sustainabite/README.md

-# SustainaBite Mobile App
+# Sustain-A-Bite Mobile App
-SustainaBite is a community-driven mobile application designed to tackle food waste and promote food security.
+Sustain-A-Bite is a community-driven mobile application designed to tackle food waste and promote food security.
 It connects individuals, restaurants, and grocery stores with surplus food to local community organizations and individuals in need.

 ## Addresed SDG
-Goal 2 Zero Hunger
+Goal 2 Zero Hunger:
-End hunger,achieve food security and improved nutrition and promote sustainable agriculture.
+End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 # Final Project
 ## Courses Involved